-Heather worked in community health on various health promotion projects before joining PWV.
-She is currently the Peer Support Program Coordinator.
+Heather Magawgwa worked in community health on various health promotion projects before joining PWV where she is currently the Peer Engagement & Research Coordinator.
 Her role involves providing and facilitating tailored peer support for women living with HIV.
-She coordinates Volunteer Peer Support Training Programs, outreach group support and also facilitates Phoenix workshops for women in partnership with LPV.
-Part of Heather’s role also involves engaging with marginalised communities including women from CALD backgrounds, rural and regional areas to inform various research programs for PWV.
-Heather holds undergraduate study qualification from overseas and Monash University and is also currently completing a post – graduate qualification at Melbourne University.
-Heather's normal hours are 9am - 5pm on every second Monday, Tuesday, Wednesday, Thursday and Friday and she can be reached on email@example.com or by calling 03 9863 8747.
+She also coordinates Volunteer Peer Support Training Programs, outreach group support and facilitated Phoenix workshops for women (in partnership with LPV).
+Heather’s role also involves engaging with women living with HIV from marginalised communities and diverse backgrounds to inform the strategic planning and research programs for PWV.
+She holds tertiary education from overseas, Melbourne and Monash University.

 Melissa has been a member of Positive Women since 2005 and joined the team of staff in April 2017.
 Prior to this Melissa spent nine years supporting and advocating for people with disabilities, though quality assurance processes.
 Many of the same values apply to supporting diverse women with HIV: dignity, privacy and confidentiality, individual needs, fair access to services, self-determination, community engagement, human rights and freedom from abuse.
 Melissa has a Bachelor of Arts from Deakin University and a Certificate in Community Cultural Development from Swinburne.
 Melissa’s recent Certificate of Education Support and volunteer work in primary schools was focused on children with diverse needs and their families.
 Melissa’s normal hours are 9am to 5pm on Thursdays and Fridays.
 She can be reached on firstname.lastname@example.org or by calling 03 9683 8747.